twosigma/beakerx/README.md

   The lab subdirectory has the extension for Jupyter Lab (distributed by npm).
-Notebook has two extensions, one for the widgets (which are included in Lab as well, and are also seperately distributed with npm for embedded applications such as nbviewer), and one for the notebook application.
+Notebook has two extensions, one for the widgets (which are included in Lab as well, and are also separately distributed with npm for embedded applications such as nbviewer), and one for the notebook application.
 This adds a tab to the tree view with our options panel.
 And for regular notebook pages the extension